Threshold transient growth as a criterion for turbulent mean profiles: Results

 \subsection{Larger Geometry}

 Here, we use the DNS data from the larger channel studied in LM15 (see Table \ref{tb:LM15} for details) to investigate the presence of larger lengthscales in the two-stage optimisation procedure (e.g. the larger channel is over an order of magnitude wider).
-The mean profiles shown in Figure \ref{fig:profiles}(top) are fairly similar for $\Rt=180$ (black solid line versus magenta dotted line) but, as expected, start to deviate in the interior for higher $\Rt$: compare the profile at $\Rt=550$ for the larger channel (green dotted line) with the minimal channel profile at $\Rt=720$ (blue solid line).
-The eddy turnover time functions $t_e^+(y^+)$ also behave differently at large $y^+$.
-However, the key area of the curve at lower $y^+$ intersects with the optimal streak function at roughly the same streak position albeit at a reduced turnover time $t_e^+(y^+_*)$ of 35 for $\Rt=180$ and 37 for $\Rt=550$.
-As a consequence, the resulting optimal primary streaks are very similar in structure (upper plot in figure \ref{fig:profiles}) and spanwise wavelength: $\lambda_z^{p+}=74$ in the larger channel for both $\Rt=180$ and 550 as opposed to $84$ in the minimal channel.
-The conclusion is then that the primary optimal streaks are truly near-wall structures which have already converged in form at $\Rt=180$ in a large channel.
+The mean profiles shown in Figure \ref{fig:profiles}(top) are fairly similar for $\Rt=180$ (black solid line versus magenta dotted line) but, as expected, start to deviate going towards the centre of the channel for higher $\Rt$: compare the profile at $\Rt=550$ for the larger channel (green dotted line) with the minimal channel profile at $\Rt=720$ (blue solid line).
+Relative to the minimal channel, the eddy turnover time function $t_e^+(y^+)$ intersects with the optimal streak function at a streak position slightly further from the wall and at a reduced turnover time $t_e^+(y^+_*)$ of 79 for $\Rt=180$ and 89 for $\Rt=550$: see figure \ref{fig:eddy}.
+As a consequence, the resulting optimal primary streaks while similar in structure (upper plot in figure \ref{fig:profiles}) differ in spanwise wavelength: $\lambda_z^{p+}=106$ and 112 in the larger channel (so closer to the observed peak spacing of 100 \citep{Kline67}) for $\Rt=180$ and 550 respectively as opposed to $168$ in the minimal channel.

-The secondary growth computation is more involved in the larger LM15 channel because secondary perturbations of much larger spanwise wavelength than the primary streaks are possible.
-Operationally, this means the secondary growth search must be extended to sweep over possible modulation parameters $\mu \in [0,\tfrac{1}{2}]$ (see (\ref{modulation})).
-To explore whether such modulations are important, the maximum secondary growth at both $\Rt=180$ and 550 is computed on the optimal primary streak (assumed to have the observed mean amplitude): shown as contours over $(t_s^+, 2\pi/\lambda_x^+)$ plane in figure \ref{fig:modulation}.
-The colours used indicate the modulational parameter which gives the maximum at a given $(t_s^+,2\pi/\lambda_x^+)$ point.
-Since the $\mu=0$ (no modulation) blue colour is prominent for $t_s^+ \lesssim t_e^+=35$, the conclusion is that modulational effects are not important here.
-However for longer times, modulated secondary optimals clearly become preferred which offers an intriguing mechanism for energy to transfer upscale.
-For the narrative here, however, we no longer need to consider modulational effects.

-Another interesting observation from figure \ref{fig:modulation} for $t_s^+ \lesssim t_e^+=35$ is that the optimal growth rate contours are nearly parallel with the streamwise wavenumber axis.
-This implies that the maximum over streamwise wavenumbers is almost flat - i.e. the growth only changes slowly with $\lambda_x^+$ - and it is tempting to speculate would be become increasing close to being flat as $\Rt \rightarrow \infty$.
-This would indicate a broadband response of secondary scales growing together on a primary streak.
-As a result of this phenomenon, it is both difficult and less meaningful to identify the optimal secondary streamwise wavelength in what follows so we only do it for our initial calculation (figure \ref{fig:11}).